sir-rasel/sir-rasel.github.io/content/blogs/33-java-part-4-miscellaneous.md

 }
 ```

-Both interface and abstract class are use for achiving abstraction.
+Both interface and abstract class are use for achieving abstraction.

 ### Records:
 Compact immutable data class.
 Means like object of a class type, record types can't update after declaration.